 Reasons Why America Should Not Pursue the Health Care Reform Bill

+Synopsis: An editorial presenting reasons why America should not pass the Health Care Reform Bill.
 An editorial presenting reasons why America should not pass the Health Care Reform Bill.

 Main DigestAn editorial presenting reasons why America should not pass the Health Care Reform Bill.